SiliconLabsSoftware/matter_extension/slc/apps/template-app/thread/README.md

 # Customizing

-This platform app can be customized to fit your specific needs:
+This Template app can be customized to fit your specific needs:

 ## Adding Matter Clusters
-You can extend this platform app by adding additional Matter clusters and endpoints as needed for your application.
+You can extend this template app by adding additional Matter clusters and endpoints as needed for your application.
 Simply modify the ZAP configuration file to include the desired clusters and regenerate the data model.

 ## Configuration Options
 Various Matter configuration options can be modified through the component configuration files to adjust behavior such as: